-Additionally, the Association conducts seminars on farm transition planning and financial management.
 The Association website, www.carolinafarmcredit.com, includes a great deal of information and resources targeted to YBS visitors.
-During 2019, the Association used the Carolina Farm Credit Facebook page, Instagram, Twitter, a monthly email newsletter, and a blog to reach into these markets by sharing important information about meetings and educational opportunities, helpful financial and management information, as well as recognizing outstanding accomplishments of members.
+During 2021, the Association used the newly designed website, Carolina Farm Credit Facebook page,

+Instagram, Twitter, a monthly email newsletter, and a blog to reach into these markets by sharing important information about webinars and educational opportunities, helpful financial and management information, as well as recognizing outstanding accomplishments of members.

-The Association provides sponsorship to local and statewide events such as 4-H and FFA, is an exhibitor for many industry and commodity trade shows, and has established and funded scholarship programs at North Carolina A&T State University, North Carolina State University, and the University of Mount Olive.
+The Association provides sponsorship to local and statewide events such as 4-H and FFA, is an exhibitor and sponsor for many industry and commodity trade shows, and has established and funded scholarship programs at North Carolina A&T State University, North Carolina State University, and the University of Mount Olive.

-In 2019, Carolina Farm Credit awarded \$146,000 in grants to 25 organizations and 12 scholarships from the Carolina Farm Credit Corporate Mission Fund.
-This grant program is designed to help farmer organizations and rural communities.
-This was the third year grants and scholarships were awarded from the fund.
+In 2021, Carolina Farm Credit awarded \$141,500 in grants to 25 organizations and 12 scholarships from the Carolina Farm Credit Corporate Mission Fund.
+This grant program was created to help farmer organizations and rural communities.
+This was the seventh year grants and scholarships were awarded from the fund.

-Finally, the Association provides financial support, which addresses the specific credit programs and partnerships that we have developed to help YBS farmers.
+The Association provides financial support, which addresses the specific credit programs and partnerships that we have developed, to help YBS farmers.
 This segment comprises programs such as those offered by the Farm Service Agency (FSA), which includes guaranteed and direct loans to qualifying borrowers.
 The Association is a 'preferred lender,' the highest status designated by the FSA.